 The American Antiquarian Society's collection of drawings consists of over 550 items in graphite, pen, ink and wash, chalk, watercolor and charcoal ranging in size from items used as bookmarks to large landscapes and portraits intended for display in the home; there are also over a dozen sketchbooks.
 The collection ranges in date from the late 1700s to the early twentieth century, with the bulk dating from the mid-nineteenth century.
-For the most part, the works in this collection are by amateurs, not professional artists, and they are representative of similar collections stashed away in local historical societies and other libraries.
+For the most part, the works in this collection are by amateurs, not professional artists.